Pay Period: Everything You Need to Know

 - A bi-weekly (every other week) pay period occurs every other week, resulting in 26 paychecks throughout the year.
 This is also typical for hourly employees.

 - A semi-monthly (twice a month) pay period occurs two times per month, which equals 24 total paychecks annually.
 This is most typical for salaried employees.

 - A monthly pay period, as it sounds, is one paycheck per month, totaling 12 paychecks by the end of the year.
 Salaried employees often receive monthly paychecks.

 The sum of paychecks in a year is a crucial factor in accounting total gross pay per year.
 Employers must determine a stable pay period for their employees and are required to be in compliance with extra requirements as decided by the state.

 Different Types of Pay Period

-For any payroll department, monthly pay schedule is ideal.
+For any payroll department, a monthly pay schedule is ideal.
 They run payroll monthly, making it the fastest and most cost-efficient method.
-The monthly pay period is the least popular amongst employees as it can cause a financial strain.
-Although it’s not difficult to keep track of how many times employees will be paid in a year, they do generally prefer a higher volume of paychecks.
+The monthly pay period is the least popular among employees as it can cause a financial strain.
+Although it’s not difficult to keep track of how many times employees will be paid in a year, they do generally prefer a higher frequency of paychecks.